nhsconnect/gpconnect/pages/appointments/appointments_use_case_book_an_appointment.md

 - the `status` identifying the appointment as "booked".
 - the `slot` details of one or more free slots to be booked.

+The following data-elements SHOULD be included when available.

+- a practitioner `participant` of the appointment.

 {% include important.html content="Multiple adjacent free slots can be booked using the same appointment (i.e. two 15 minute slots to obtain one 30 minute consultation)." %}

 On the wire a JSON serialised request would look something like the following: